socrata/datasync/resources/control-config.md

 #### Header row/column list
 The `columns` and `skip` options enable configuration of how the columns within the CSV/TSV align with those of the dataset.

 `columns`: List of column names in the following format `["col_id1","col_id2",..]`.
-If it’s `null` then the first line of the CSV/TSV after any skipped records is used.
-If specified, it must be an array of strings, and must not contain nulls.
+If `null`, the first line of the CSV/TSV after any skipped records is assumed to contain the column names.
+If specified, `columns` must be an array of strings, and must not contain nulls.
 **IMPORTANT NOTE:** the column names, whether provided in “columns” or in the first row of the CSV/TSV, must be the [API field names]({{ site.root }}/resources/faq-common-problems#how-do-i-find-the-api-field-names-for-my-columns.html), not the display name of the columns.

 `skip`: Specifies the number of rows to skip before reaching the header.